Sarah Gailey: Novels and other work

 Gailey first became well known for their 2017 American Hippo duology, consisting of the novellas River of Teeth and Taste of Marrow.
-The pair of novellas is about the hypothetical of if hippos had been imported into southern US bayou country as food stock as well as a counteractive measure against invasive water hyacinth; and inspired by the real proposed House Resolution 23261 (1910).
-Louisiana Congressman Robert F. Broussard's bill is retconned as a bill passed by Congress and signed into law by President Buchanan during his lame duck period in 1861.
-Years later an extermination group is hired to eliminate feral individuals that have killed locals.
-Main characters are notably LGBT or non-binary, and reviewers have discussed the complexity of their interactions.
-It was well-received (for its interesting characters, creative worldbuilding, and fast-paced action) by critics, who had minor grievances with the novella format and structural length, transition decisions, and the failed chance to depict indigenous populations accurately.
+The pair of alternate history novellas center upon the hypothetical import of hippos into southern US bayou country as food stock and as a counteractive measure against invasive water hyacinth, inspired by the real House Resolution 23261 (1910).
+The "alternate" in these alt-history novellas rests upon the idea that Louisiana Congressman Robert F. Broussard's bill did not fail, but was instead passed by Congress and signed into law by President Buchanan during his lame duck period in 1861.
+Years later, an extermination group is hired to eliminate feral hippos that have killed locals.
+Multiple main characters are LGBTQ, including non-binary individuals, and reviewers have discussed the complexity of their interactions.
+Well-received for its characters, creative worldbuilding, and fast-paced action by critics, the duology received minor criticism for its novella format, structural length, transitions, and missed opportunities for accurate depiction of indigenous populations.

-Upright Woman Wanted, a standalone novella, was published in February 2020.
+Upright Woman Wanted, a standalone novella published in February 2020, depicts a future American Southwest where queer librarians travel on horseback, spying on a fascist state on behalf of a resistance group.

 Their first full-length novel, Magic for Liars, was published by Tor Books in June 2019.
-Magic for Liars steps into the crime and mystery dimension of writing, while also retaining fantasy aspects of magic, which notably are largely not exposited.
+Magic for Liars adds crime and mystery to Gailey's fantasy writing; the novel notably contains a non-exposited magic system, unusual in the genre.
 BuzzFeed News called it "one of the best fantasies of 2019."

 Their debut young adult novel, When We Were Magic, was published by Simon Pulse in March 2020.
+When a boy ends up dead after a magical accident happens on prom night, the main character, Alexis, and her group of close-knit friends try to right the terrible wrong.
+However, they fail and must find a way to live with themselves afterwards.

-Gailey's second novel for adults, The Echo Wife, was published in February 2021 by Tor Books.
+Gailey's second novel for adults, The Echo Wife, is a science fiction thriller about an award-winning geneticist, Dr. Evelyn Caldwell, whose husband, Nathan, leaves her for her clone.
+It was published in February 2021 by Tor Books.

-In 2022 Gailey released their third novel for adults, Just Like Home, published in July by Tor Books.
+In July 2022, Gailey released their third novel for adults, Just Like Home.
+Published by Tor Books, Just Like Home is a gothic thriller about monsters, secrets, and children's love for their parents.

+Gailey's most recent novella, Spread Me, was published in September 2025 by Tor Books on its Nightfire imprint.
+It was notable for its depictions of body horror and explorations of transgressive sexuality.